WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 how long will the queue time typically be?
 How many people will usually waiting in the queue?

-Mathematicians have about 100 years defining scenarios & models for different kinds of arrival rate schemes, service time schemes, and queue size limits, then applying those schemes to this very simple model.
+Mathematicians have worked for roughly 100 years to define scenarios & models for many different kinds of arrival rate schemes, service time schemes, and queue size limits, then applying those schemes to this very simple model.
 It's surprising how powerful a tool this single queue+service model